Peanuts and Diamonds and Other Jewels

 Peanuts and Diamonds and Other Jewels is a studio album by American country singer-songwriter Bill Anderson.
 It was released in September 1976 on MCA Records.
 It was co-produced by Owen Bradley and Buddy Killen.
 It was Anderson's twenty fifth studio recording released during his musical career and second to be released in 1976.
 The album included three singles issued between 1975 and 1976, two of which became major country hits in both the United States and Canada.

 Background and content

 Peanuts and Diamonds and Other Jewels was recorded between 1975 and 1976.
-The sessions took place at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
+The sessions took place at Bradley's Barn studio in Mount Juliet, Tennessee.
 The sessions were produced by Owen Bradley and Buddy Killen.
 This was Anderson's first production assignment with Killen.
 The album was Anderson's twenty fifth overall, since beginning his first release debuted in 1963.
 The project consisted of ten new studio recordings.
 Five of the album's tracks were written by Anderson.
 Other tracks included on the album were written by Curly Putnam, Bobby Braddock and Glenn Martin.